-Malanga is a root vegetable that’s used in the Caribbean, Latin America among other countries.
-In Cuban cuisine it’s used in soups, stews, mashed, fried, and boiled.
-We’ll go through what this simple tuber is, and offer a collection of recipes to use it in.
+This tuber is a staple food in many countries.
+In Cuban cuisine it is used in soups and stews, mashed, fried, and boiled.
+In this article we’ll go through what a malanga is, how to cook with it, and offer a collection of recipes to use it in.

 Are malanga and taro the same thing?